California attorney general investigating LA redistricting

 “The language that was used and tolerated during that conversation was unacceptable, and it was appalling.
 They should all step down,” Jean-Pierre said.

-Other calls for the councilmembers to resign have come from across the Democratic establishment, including from U.S. Sen. Alex Padilla, Garcetti, mayoral candidates Karen Bass and Rick Caruso and members of Council.
+Other calls for the council members to resign have come from across the Democratic establishment, including from U.S. Sen. Alex Padilla, Garcetti, mayoral candidates Karen Bass and Rick Caruso and members of the council.

 Democratic Gov. Gavin Newsom has stopped short of doing so, denouncing the racist language and saying he was “encouraged that those involved have apologized and begun to take responsibility for their actions.”
-Democratic state Sen. Steven Bradford, who represents parts of Los Angeles County, said Newsom should call for the resignation of the three councilmembers.
+Democratic state Sen. Steven Bradford, who represents parts of Los Angeles County, said Newsom should call for the resignation of the three council members.

 “Every ethnic caucus in the Legislature has called for the resignations, so I would hope that the governor would … ask for the resignation as well,” Bradford said.

-Council member Mitch O’Farrell, serving as acting president of the Council, said the city cannot heal if the three remain in office.
+Council member Mitch O’Farrell, serving as acting president of the council, said the city cannot heal if the three remain in office.
 He called it a “clear abuse of power” that was “profoundly unacceptable” of elected officials.

 “Public opinion has rendered a verdict and the verdict is they all must resign,” he said.